-Normally we will have arranged a hotel minibus so you need to look out for their sign (with your name) as you walk through the customs area.
+Normally we will have arranged a car or minibus from your accommodation so you need to look out for their sign (with your name) as you walk through the customs area.
 Try and only deal with your arranged driver.

 If you end up with a porter to help you with your luggage, you will need to pay them for their help.
 They will accept small change in Euros or Sterling (e.g. 50p, 50c), but will probably ask for £5 or €5.

-Now that the situation in the airport has improved, it is possible to go to the BNI bank Cash point machine in the airport (but best not to do so at night).
+Now that the situation in the airport has improved, it is possible to go to the BNI bank Cash point machine in the airport (but best not at night).

 Staying in Tana

-If you are only planning to stay a night or two in Tana on your way to Mandritsara, we will normally book you into either Chez Jeanne (www.chezjeanne.net) or Meva Guest House (www.mevaguesthouse.com); both guesthouses are about 5 kms from the airport, just off the main road to the city centre.
+If you are only planning to stay a night or two in Tana on your way to Mandritsara, we will normally book you into either Chez Jeanne (www.chezjeanne.net) or Meva Guest House (www.mevaguesthouse.com), two guesthouses about 5 kms from the airport, just off the main road to the city centre.
 They are both close to a Shoprite supermarket and a Bank of Africa cash point.
 Single / double rooms are between 28,000Ar and 62,000Ar per night at Chez Jeanne, or 50,000Ar per night at Meva Guest House (special rate).
 If you are staying longer in Tana we will normally book you into Madame Vao’s Guest House in Mahazoarivo, closer to the city centre.
-The hospital has an office in Tana which is in the grounds of Madame Vao’s.
-See HVM Office in Tana below.
-Staying at Madame Vao’s will enable you to spend time with the office staff and have orientation to Tana, meeting key people in the FFBBM Church and being taken to church on Sunday.
-In any of these places, you will have to pay for your room, meals and airport transfers in cash (no credit or debit cards).
+The hospital has an office in Tana which is in the grounds of Madame Vao’s – Mr Rija or Madame Nirina man the office and can help you with shopping etc. In any of these places, you will have to pay for your room, meals and airport transfers in cash (no credit or debit cards).

-If you have diarrhoea, drink plenty of fluids.
+If you have diarrhoea, drink plenty.
 If the diarrhoea is severe or if there is blood in your stool or you have a fever, speak to the Team Leader in Mandritsara in order to obtain medical advice.

-You will be able to get cash from an ATM (cash machine) at the airport, near Shoprite in Talatamaty, or elsewhere in Tana using a debit card (preferably Visa).
+You will be able to get cash from an ATM (cash machine) at the airport, near Shoprite in Talatamaty, or in Tana using a debit card (preferably Visa).
 The large supermarkets take credit/debit cards.
-You can also exchange large denomination Euro notes (ideally 50 Euros) at guest houses but be aware that the exchange rate may not be as good as elsewhere.
+You can also exchange large denomination Euro notes (ideally 50 Euros) at Chez Jeanne.

 The maximum you can get from a cash machine depends on the type of machine.
 Assuming the bank has 10,000Ar notes available, the maximum in a single transaction is 200,000Ar to 400,000Ar.